dissonant-research/example/angr/README.md

 ## Disassembling
 main() is very simple.
 Take a look at the [radare2 disassembly in main.dis](https://github.com/dissonant-research/examples/blob/master/angr/main.dis).

 It reads in Var[0]-Var[12] using scanf, then checks the values using a CheckSolution() function.
 On success, it will print out a success message with the flag string.
 On failure, it prints out "Wrong".
 That's the whole program.
+Simple, right?

 Here's a screenshot showing a portion of main().
 It's calling CheckSolution() on the input values, then accessing the solution/failure strings, based on the return result:

 ![](https://raw.githubusercontent.com/dissonant-research/examples/8c4d774754126b89e2a321806ef7ebb3ff3d463e/angr/main1.png "Very Simple")

+So, we drill into CheckSolution(), to determine which values the binary is looking for.

-Looking at CheckSolution(), things get a significantly more hairy, fast.
-It becomes quickly obvious that this is the bulk of the program, by a significant margin.
-CheckSolution() is about 9 times larger than main().
+Things get hairy at this point.
+CheckSolution() is the bulk of the program, by a significant margin.
+It's about 9 times larger than main().
+It's obfuscates how it checks for input validity, by performing a large number of arithmetic operations on the input values before checking them against some constants.

 [Here is radare2's disassembly of the function](https://github.com/dissonant-research/examples/blob/master/angr/check-solution.dis).

-You can also look at the sheer size of the basic block graph when zoomed all the way out (generated using IDA):
+You can also get an idea of the number of operations by looking at the size of the basic block graph when zoomed all the way out (generated using IDA):
 ![](https://raw.githubusercontent.com/dissonant-research/examples/master/angr/baby-re-CheckSolution-bbgraph.png)

-According to LBS's write-up of the source, they are asking you to input coefficients for a set of linear equations.
+According to LBS's write-up of the source (not available during the CTF, obviously), they are having the user input coefficients for a set of linear equations.
 When the correct coefficients are found, CheckSolution() will generate the flag to be printed.
 This would normally require reverse engineering the function to the point where an algebraic model can be created to reach the solution.

 [In fact, here's the original source code.](https://raw.githubusercontent.com/legitbs/quals-2016/master/baby-re/baby-re.c)

-That looks like a lot of work, especially when the source code wasn't available.
+That looks like a lot of work, though.
+Especially when the source code wasn't available.
 Which leads us to...

 ## Angr
 Doing things by hand is hard; luckily, we have plenty of angr.
 Angr contains a symbolic analysis engine for automatically modeling code logic, and path-finders to look for a defined solution state by using that symbolic modeling with concrete values (hence, "concolic").